A Short History of Phoenix, Arizona

 In the beginning

 The Hohokam tribe ended up vanishing in 1450 A.D. for unknown reasons.
-However, it can be assumed it was because of an extended drought when they needed to move on.
+However, it is assumed they left due to an extended drought that ultimately made their decision to move on.

-After the Hohokam tribe left the area, the Akimel O’odham, Tohono O’odham, and Maricopa tribes began to take over the area.
+After the Hohokam tribe left the area, the Akimel O’odham, Tohono O’odham, and Maricopa tribes began to take over.
 They lived in smaller villages and grew their food to survive.

 Central Arizona Project Canal - CAP